-Of course, you can nab a sweet view for free, too, by wandering out onto the 19th-century span of the Brooklyn Bridge, or can get a pretty spectacular one for just the price of a tipple.
-Pair sparkling city panoramas, with cocktail in hand, at favorite rooftop/high-altitude watering holes like The Roof... at the Metropolitan Museum of Art, overlooking Central Park; Bar 54, the city's highest rooftop bar, set in the heart of Times Square; or Bar SixtyFive, in classy Rockefeller Center.Continue to 3 of 11 below.
+You can nab a sweet view for free, too, by wandering out onto the 19th-century span of the Brooklyn Bridge or grab a drink at one of the city's high-altitude watering holes.
+Try The Roof at the Metropolitan Museum of Art, overlooking Central Park, Bar 54, the city's highest rooftop bar, set in the heart of Times Square, or Bar SixtyFive, in classy Rockefeller Center.

 Set Sail Into New York Harbor

 It's easy to forget, while in the midst of Manhattan's sprawling concrete jungle, that you're actually on an island at all.
-Indeed, New York City owes much of its success to its island setting (which has long allowed it status as a thriving maritime port), situated at the mouth of New York Harbor and flanked by the Hudson and East Rivers on two sides.
-Sailing Manhattan Island's waterway perimeters is a wonderful way to gain insight into its unique geography and staggering architectural proportions—not to mention the chance to wave at Lady Liberty (who comes perched on an islet in the harbor) from the boat.
-You can hop on one of the classic tourist-oriented sightseeing boats (like The Beast speedboat, Staten Island Ferry, or Circle Line), or get more creative with NYC boat trips that even locals love (like schooner sailings aboard Classic Harbor Line or hands-on sailing lessons with the Offshore Sailing School).Continue to 4 of 11 below.
+Indeed, New York City owes much of its success to its island setting (which has long allowed its status as a thriving maritime port), situated at the mouth of New York Harbor and flanked by the Hudson and East Rivers on two sides.
+Sailing Manhattan Island's waterway perimeters is a beautiful way to gain insight into its unique geography and staggering architectural proportions—not to mention the chance to wave at Lady Liberty (who comes perched on an islet in the harbor) from the boat.
+You can hop on one of the classic tourist-oriented sightseeing boats (like The Beast speedboat, Staten Island Ferry, or Circle Line), or get more creative with NYC boat trips that even locals love (like schooner sailings aboard Classic Harbor Line or hands-on sailing lessons with the Offshore Sailing School).

 Explore Central Park

-The lungs of New York City and essentially one enormous communal backyard for green space-starved Manhattanites, Central Park is where just about everybody comes to kick back, unwind, exercise, and get centered in nature.
+The lungs of New York City and essentially one enormous communal backyard for space-starved Manhattanites, Central Park is where just about everybody comes to kick back, unwind, exercise, and get centered in nature.
 Spanning a massive 843 acres, the park is home to numerous worthwhile attractions, including the Great Lawn (ideal for picnicking), the Loeb Boathouse (grab a bite or rent a canoe), Strawberry Fields (for John Lennon fans), the Central Park Zoo (penguins, anybody?), the Jackie Kennedy Onassis Reservoir (a popular jogging circuit), and more.
 Whether you wander leisurely on foot, go for a run, or rent a bike, you're sure to appreciate the urban oasis that the park provides.

 Prefer to tackle the vast terrain with an expert guide?
 Several companies provide guided park tours, including official park tours.
-During the warmer months, you can opt in to enjoy the park along with a side of entertainment, too, with annual events like the music-filled SummerStage programming,... or the beloved free performances via Shakespeare in the Park.Continue to 5 of 11 below.
+During the warmer months, you can opt in to enjoy the park along with a side of entertainment, too, with annual events like the music-filled SummerStage programming, or the beloved free performances via Shakespeare in the Park.

 Watch a Broadway Show